Transparency

 DKV’s comprehensive private health insurance is structured into 3 main tiers: Basic, Comfort, and Premium, each with a clearly defined level of coverage.

 Across all tariffs, coverage within Europe generally applies to temporary stays without a fixed time limit.
-In contrast, coverage outside Europe ranges from around 1 month in entry-level plans to up to 6 months in more comprehensive tariffs.
+In contrast, German international health insurance ranges from around 1 month in entry-level plans to up to 6 months in more comprehensive tariffs.

 Expat Reality Check